Sailors aboard the USS Howard conduct a replenishment-at-sea with USNS John Ericson in the South China Sea

 |0

-This work, Sailors aboard the USS Howard conduct a replenishment-at-sea with USNS John Ericson in the South China Sea, by PO3 Alexandria Esteban, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Sailors aboard the USS Howard conduct a replenishment-at-sea with USNS John Ericson in the South China Sea [Image 5 of 5], by PO3 Alexandria Esteban, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT